lzeltser/ParseTreeVisualizer-Python/README.md

 * Add settings related to displaying the tree
 * Add settings for font size
 * Add a way to zoom in an out from the tree
+* Add more languages for the recursive descent code

 ## Contact
-For any questions about the project, you can contact me at leonzeltser at gmail dot com.
+For any questions about the project, you can email me at leonzeltser at gmail dot com.

 ## Credits